SHOPMACHER/sm-slider/README.md

 | disabledSwipe | True, if touch swiping should be disabled                      | boolean   | false

 ### Responsiveness
-smSlider is built to fit different device sizes using the `breakpoints` option.
+`smSlilder` is built to fit different device sizes using the `breakpoints` option.
 The `breakspoints` option consists of a key/value pair that can override all default options that have a `yes` in the field for responsiveness in the options table above.